ktmac21/readme-generator/Develop/README.md

 * [Questions](#Questions)

 ## Description:
-README Generator is an application in which the user is prompted with questions about their project.
-Once the user finishes answering all the questions a professional readme file is generated!
+Javascript Quiz is an online web application in which the user can test their javascript knowledge by taking a quiz.
+The quiz is timed.
+Wrong answers reduces the users time, right answers increases the user's score.
+After the user either runs out of time or answers all the questions they are redirected to a highscore page where they can input their initials.

 ## Installation:
-To install please download file at GitHub.
+No installation required.
+Visit this link:  https://ktmac21.github.io/java-quiz/

 ## Usage:
-To start application enter index.js at the terminal command line, then answer the prompts!
+Click the start button and then click one of four multiple choice questions.
+If score is a high score, enter intials and play again.

 ## License:
  License info found here at: